isomerpages/nlb-eyeonasia/_india/3a-india-initiatives.md

 **Asia-Ready Exposure Programme Grant**

 Passionate about youth development?
 Have a project that provides exposure to ASEAN member states, China and India (ACI)?
-The NYC would like to invite you to apply for the Asia-Ready Exposure Programme (AEP) grant today!
+The NYC would like to invite organisations who are based and registered in Singapore to apply for the Asia-Ready Exposure Programme (AEP) grant today!

 [Find out more](https://go.gov.sg/aepgrant){:target="_blank"}